sisidovski/web.dev/src/site/content/en/blog/conversion-measurement/index.md

 </figure>

-Once the scheduled time to send the report is reached, the browser sends the **attribution report**: it sends an HTTP POST to the reporting origin that was specified in the `<a>` element (`adtech.example`):
+Once the scheduled time to send the report is reached, the browser sends the **attribution report**: it sends an HTTP POST to the reporting endpoint that was specified in the `<a>` element (`adtech.example`):

 `POST https://adtech.example/.well-known/report-attribution`